DLR (Digital Learning Resources) Security Statement

 - Applying security-related web programming technical activities to ensure high secure web service.

 - Applying an antivirus plugin for Moodle (LMS) that scans uploaded files for security threats.

 - Automatic conversion of plain text password in the external database authentication table to encrypted passwords.

-- Installing and configuring antivirus programs on all Didasko web and LMS servers, and running an antivirus scan daily.
+- Installing and configuring antivirus programs on all DLR web and LMS servers, and running an antivirus scan daily.

-- Rigorously testing every new plugin and customisation by the Didasko Systems Team for vulnerabilities.
+- Rigorously testing every new plugin and customisation by the DLR Systems Team for vulnerabilities.

 - Implementing LMS service security procedures based on Moodle security recommendations that include site policies, notifications, password encryption, spam controls and privacy protection.

 - AWS is responsible for the physical environment, hardware, physical maintenance and power service availability of the DLR Cloud Service.

 - DLR is responsible for designing, provisioning, managing, and developing LMS Sites.
 It includes course material updating, email service, payment portal, antivirus programs, and backup services.

 - The DLR client is at all times responsible for their own user account management, course delivering, assessment and result recording, local data storage management, and creating and uploading their own content/materials.

 - DLR and AWS will continue to pursue any relevant or new compliance and regulatory frameworks to provide the best service to its customers.